Best Windbreaker Jackets of 2023

 Weight

 The lighter your clothing and gear, the easier it is to run.
-Wind jackets offer some incredible bang for your buck in terms of being a protective garment with a very low weight.
-That said, take note that there is still significant variation in wind jacket weight — the jackets in this guide vary from 1.6 ounces (47 grams) to 6.2 ounces (177 grams).
+Windbreaker jackets offer some incredible bang for your buck in terms of being a protective garment with a very low weight.
+That said, note that there is still significant variation in windbreaker jacket weight — the jackets in this guide vary from 1.6 ounces (47 grams) to 6.2 ounces (177 grams).

-If you’re a gram counter looking for the lightest wind jacket out there, we recommend the hoodless Montbell Ex Light Wind Jacket or the hooded Enlightened Equipment Copperfield Wind Shirt.
+If you’re a gram counter looking for the lightest windbreaker jacket, we recommend the hoodless Montbell Ex Light Wind Jacket or the hooded Enlightened Equipment Copperfield Wind Shirt.

-While even the lightest jackets do a great job stopping the wind, you may have to be extra careful on terrain as to not rip their thinner fabric.
+While even the lightest jackets do a great job stopping the wind, you may have to be extra careful on terrain not to rip their thinner fabric.

-Enlightened Equipment Copperfield Wind Shirt - high desert running
+Best Windbreaker Jackets - Enlightened Equipment Copperfield Wind Shirt high desert running

-The Enlightened Equipment Copperfield Wind Shirt isn’t the slickest, but is very protective.
-Photo: Ezther Horanyi
+The Enlightened Equipment Copperfield Wind Shirt is shiny but also ultralight and very protective.
+Photo: iRunFar/Eszter Horanyi

 Storage